LochStudios/Your-Wedding/README.md

 2. Ensure the AWS SDK autoloader is reachable at `/home/lochstud/vendors/aws-autoloader.php`.
 3. Point your webroot to this project so `index.php`, `login.php`, etc., are publicly accessible.
 4. Visit `/login.php`, use `admin`/`admin1234` (or update the seeded admin via SQL), then you'll be required to update the admin password before using the dashboard; a change-password link is also available.
+5. If you forget the admin password, visit `/forgot_password.php` to generate a single-use reset token.
+If the admin account has an `email` set and SMTP is configured, the link will be sent by email; otherwise the link will be shown on the page for convenience.
+6. Share `/gallery.php?slug=<slug>` and the album password with your clients.
 5. Share `/gallery.php?slug=<slug>` and the album password with your clients.

 ## Notes